 Q&A - Garbage Truck Leads the Morning Parade

-Q&A ImageI don't know if you drive much along Hammond Bay Rd, but it can be pretty frustrating on garbage day, or even morning commute on school days, with buses stopping very 100 - 200 yds.
+Q&A ImageQuestion: I don't know if you drive much along Hammond Bay Road in Nanaimo, but it can be pretty frustrating having to follow a garbage truck on pickup day or on school days with buses stopping very 100 - 200 metres.

 I dread the new "automatic" garbage trucks which I think will take far longer to pick up cans and put them down using hydraulics, rather than arm power.

-Drivers appear to be unclear about passing these vehicles, when stopped, and 20 + vehicle convoys are not unusual.
+Drivers appear to be unclear about passing these vehicles when stopped and 20 + vehicle convoys are not unusual.

 For the sake of discussion, I grabbed a random view of Hammond Bay Road: